nr072/Qlick/README.md

 ### How This Works

 First, copy and paste the code in your browser terminal.
-You might want to go through the code, since pasting unknown stuff in a broswer console is highly dangerous.
+You might want to go through the code before doing it, since pasting unknown stuff in a broswer console is highly dangerous.

-Then, right-click on a link from the dropdown notificatons box.
-You actually do not even need to click the "copy link location" option from the contextmenu.
-But make sure to click on an HTML `<a>` tag, otherwise nothing happens.
-A trick to successfully target an `<a>` tag is to click on either of the white margin spaces on both the left and the right sides of a notification.
+Now, right-click on a link from the dropdown notificatons box.
+Make sure to click on an HTML `<a>` tag, otherwise it will not work.
+Even clicking on a descendent of an `<a>` tag does not work.
+A trick to successfully target an `<a>` tag is to click on either of the white (bluish for unread) margin spaces on both the left and the right sides of a notification.

-If you right-click on the tag successfully, you will have a nice and slim version of the long query-riddled URL automatically copied on your clipboard, without even having to actually copy anything yourself!
-Now, just paste and go.
+What actually happens is, when you right-click on an `<a>` tag, the target's URL is trimmed and then written to the tag's `href` attribute.
+So, after if you have right-cliked once, the link is already changed.
+Until the page is reloaded, the clicked link will stay short.

+### Upside

+Easy and quick.
+If Facebook link structures are changed, just modify the `args` variable in the JS file.
+Or add more as new link formats that have been missed before are found.

+### Downside

+The content of a page is modified, although temporarily (until reload).
+This should be resolved.